This post may contain affiliate links. For more information please see my disclosure page.

 So you keep reading about how important it is to grow your email list.
 Every “how to” blog post you read about building your blog talks about email marketing and focusing on your e-mail list.
 But, you may be wondering what the hell e-mail marketing is and how the heck do you get started??

 Well, if that is you, I am glad you stumbled upon this blog post!
-I put together a tutorial to get you started with ConvertKit, which is an e-mail marketing platform.
+I put together a tutorial to get you started with my favorite email marketing platform, ConvertKit.
+I have had great success building my email list with ConvertKit, and I love their automation feature SO much.

 ConvertKit is one of the most popular email marketing platforms for bloggers, and it has every reason to be.
-It’s what I currently use to manage and grow my own e-mail list, and I love it!
+It has a ton of great features to help you effectively build and grow your email list and create a great community for your blog.

-The reason I love ConvertKit, is because of its many amazing features.
-A few of the features I particularly love are:
+A few of the features I particularly love about ConvertKit are:

 - The ability to “tag” or categorize your subscribers based on their interests or which freebie they opted in on.
 This ensures you are sending certain subscribers e-mails that tailor to their interests.